 People often attempt to commit suicide when they feel they've nothing to live for.
 Everyone has something to live for.
 Things change; they get better.
-Get clued-up on suicide here, including what to do if you're considering it or if a friend tells you they want to die...
+Whether you are considering it yourself or are worried about someone you care about, read on.

 Suicide means deliberately ending our own life